Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 An overlooking view of a majestic landscape near Kartchner Caverns

-Kartchner Caverns State Park also offers an extraordinary underground escapade.
-It’s only a slightly farther drive from Tucson than Colossal Cave Mountain Park.
+Kartchner Caverns also offers an extraordinary underground escape.
+It’s one of Arizona’s best state parks and only a slightly farther drive from Tucson than Colossal Cave Mountain Park.

 A guided tour will take you to a brilliantly lit-up “show cave,” a sort of grand hall of caverns.
 Explore over 2 miles of underground passageways that formed over thousands of years.
-You can expect to have your mind blown by the world that exists below the desert floor.
+You’ll be blown away by the world that exists below the desert floor.

 Benson